It’s Movie Night and we’re headin’ south.

 I’m not qualified to comment in depth on Clint Eastwood’s directorial abilities but I love this film.

 I love the music.
-I love the accents and cadences.
-I love the lushness.
+I loll in the the accents and cadences.
+The lushness and warmth pulls you through the story.
 AND I love Kevin Spacey’s performance.
 His stroll through the park with John Cusack at the beginning of the film and his pressing through the crowd at his party, simultaneously communicating with his voice, his eyes, and his hands with three different people… It was masterful.

 How can you not love a film that features;